nharjes/MusicPlayer/README.md

 # Mobile Music Player

-A simple and elegant music player built with HTML, CSS, and JavaScript.
+A light and elegant music player built with HTML, CSS, and JavaScript.
 This player allows you to play, pause, and navigate through a list of tracks with additional features such as volume control, random track selection, and repeat functionality.

 ## Features
 - Play/Pause: Start or stop the current track.